Student Code of Conduct

 - IT and Acceptable Use: Unauthorized or illegal use of the University’s telephone system, mail system, computers, or computer network, or use of any of the above for any illegal act.

-- University IT Policy: A violation of the Information Technology Policies, found online at: https://www.umwestern.edu/section/500-1-acceptable-use/
+- University IT Policy: A violation of the Information Technology Policies including, but not limited to those found at: https://www.umwestern.edu/section/500-information-technology-policies/ University IT Policy

 I. Other Conduct Issues